andrewgray1965/throwaway_virtual_machine_lab/README.md

 # Throwaway virtual machine lab.

 This collection of scripts is used to create a bunch of virtual machines quickly.
-The typical create time is 1 second or so, ie faster than the boot time of the vm.
+Once you have the pre-requisites in place, the typical create time is 1 second or so, eg. faster than the boot time of the vm.

 overview how to:
 * create an lvm thin volume storage pool
 * create a master image.
 * thin clone the image and boot the clone

+These instructions are for rhel/centos streams of linux.
+If you use debian, then fee free to write up some debian specifics.

 # pre-requisites instructions.
+you need a working libvirt and preferably virt-manager gui via x-windows.

 <pre>
 * create the thin pool volume, using a fast nvme disk (if you only have ssd then change nvmeXn1 to sdX) pvcreate /dev/nvme0n1